brenton-thomas/ComfyUI-Colab/README.md

 # ComfyUI-Colab
 Modified copy of the ComfyUI loader.
-Intended to install in a subdirectory.
+Intended to install Comfy into a subdirectory.